Posted by Ben Disseldorp in Muscle Building

 The aim of a mini cut is to enable an individual to maintain leanness with the main goal of putting on muscle over a longer period of time.

-Instead of cutting cycles which are longer in nature, mini cuts will allow you to get back into a calorie surplus quicker to enable you more time to put on muscle.
+Instead of cutting cycles that are longer in nature, mini cuts will allow you to get back into a calorie surplus quicker to enable you more time to put on muscle.

 Once your body has gone through this mini cut phase it will be primed to start putting on muscle optimally.